mjfutera/polish-postcode-api-php/README.md

 ## Introduction
 Valuable API which returns City and Vovoidshipt according to provided postcode.
 Can be used in registration forms.
 Postcodes are stored in SQLite database.

 If You want to participate in app development, just text me.
-Reason to build this app is to create portfolio.
+Reason to build this app is to create portfolio

 ## Aplication status
 The project is still in the **development stage**.